pypeit/PypeIt/doc/calibrations/wave_calib.rst

     #.
 Fit a 2D solution to the lines using the order number as a basis

     #.
 Reject orders where the RMS of the fit (measured in binned pixels)
-       exceeds a certain threshold set by the user
+       exceeds a certain threshold set by the user (see :ref:`wvcalib-rms-threshold`)

     #.
 Attempt to recover the missing orders using the 2D fit and a higher RMS
        threshold